Review: My Imaginary Mary by Cynthia Hand, Brodi Ashton and Jodi Meadow

 About The Shadow Sister

 Sutton going missing is the worst thing to happen to Casey, to their family.
 She’s trying to help find her sister, but Casey is furious.
 And she can’t tell anyone about their argument before Sutton disappeared.
 Everyone paints a picture of Sutton’s perfection: the popular cheerleader with an entourage of friends, a doting boyfriend, and a limitless future.
 But Sutton manipulated everyone around her, even stole an heirloom bracelet from Casey.
-People don’t look for … Continue reading
+People don’t look for missing … Continue reading

 Review: This Rebel Heart by Katherine Locke